rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/ThaiSeafoodDippingSauce.rst

 Directions
 ----------

-1. Combine all ingredients in a blender and puree for 30 seconds.
+1. Combine all ingredients in a blender and puree until smooth, about 30 seconds.